 Advanced Seminar in Educational Measurement and Statistics | ||

-Elective credits approved by QM faculty | 8 | |
+Elective credits approved by Quantitative Methods faculty | 8 | |

 Master's Thesis | ||

-1 | These tracks are internal to the program and represent different pathways a student can follow to earn this degree.
-Track names do not appear in the Graduate School admissions application, and they will not appear on the transcript. |
+These pathways are internal to the program and represent different curricular paths a student can follow to earn this degree.
+Pathway names do not appear in the Graduate School admissions application, and they will not appear on the transcript.

-- Educational Measurement subarea
+Educational Measurement Subarea

 Code | Title | Credits |